--Klyde Warren Park is providing a much-needed green space in downtown Dallas and is open for socially distanced strolls.
-If you’re in the area, check it out as an alternative to the busy trails – and when you get back home, enjoy their amazing programming that’s continuing online, from yoga to storytime for the kids.
+-Klyde Warren Park provides a much-needed green space and open for socially distanced strolls in downtown Dallas.
+If you’re in the area, check it out as an alternative to the busy trails – and when you get back home, enjoy their amazing programming that’s continuing online, from yoga to story time for the kids.

--The Dallas Arboretum and Botanical Garden might be closed right now, but they’re offering digital tours of their iconic gardens led by Vice President of Gardens Dave Forehand.
+-The Dallas Arboretum and Botanical Garden might be closed right now, but they are offering digital tours of their iconic gardens led by Vice President of Gardens, Dave Forehand.
 Need a quiet moment of peace?
 Enjoy koi fish swimming through water or tulips dancing in the breeze with their Zen YouTube series.
 And if you’ve got little ones, try out their Garden STEM at Home activities for fun in nature.

 If you have the means, consider becoming a member of the Arboretum.
 Your support will help maintain a jewel named one of the top gardens in the world by Architectural Digest.
 It includes 66 acres of beauty and a life science laboratory for continued research.

-If you need a break from the kids, mark your calendar for the Perot’s popular adults-only Social Science event, which they’re streaming live for the first time at 8 p.m.
-Friday, April 24.
-Make a cocktail at home and cozy up to hear from paleo experts.
+If you need a break from the kids, mark your calendar for Perot’s popular adults-only Social Science events.
 Donations much appreciated!